 RBC Capital Markets designed the Index, and Solactive AG acts as Index Calculation Agent.
-The level of the Index is calculated and disseminated once per Index Trading Day (as defined below) through Reuters under the symbol .RBCEGTUT, and through Bloomberg under the symbol RBCEGTUT.
+The level of the Index is calculated and disseminated once per Index Trading Day (as defined below) through Reuters under the symbol .RBCELTUT, and through Bloomberg under the symbol RBCELTUT.

-The full methodology of the Index and the Sub-Indices (which are listed below) may be found at the following website: www.solactive.com.
+The full methodology of the Index may be found at the following website: www.solactive.com.
 Information on that website is not included or incorporated by reference in this document.
-The Index Calculation Agent may change the methodology of the Index and the Sub-Indices at any time.
+The Index Calculation Agent may change the methodology of the Index at any time.